It's a New Day in Public Health.

 Contact the Violence and Injury Prevention Section

-These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by the Florida Department of Health of any of the products, services or opinions of the corporation or organization or individual.
-The Florida Department of Health bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
+These links may provide additional information on injury prevention for pedestrians and are provided for your information only.
+They are not indicative of an endorsement by the Florida Department of Health.
+The Department bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.

 General Pedestrian Safety Links